sous-chefs/windows_print/README.md

 Creates a Web site where users can manage print jobs on the server.
 It also enables users who have Internet Printing Client installed to use a Web browser to connect and print to shared printers on the server by using the Internet Printing Protocol (IPP).

-This feature is only available for server 2012r2 and server 2016.

 ```json
 {
   "name":"my_node",